JRTian/Test/README.txt

 In the production enviroment, the coding can be improved especially the order searching process (heap sorting or half-interval search might be applied) more test need to be added to test it thoroughly
+Now the trading process is a synchronized process but should be considered as an asynchronous one.